Thien-y1502/An-Energy-Constrained-Invader-Depth-First-Search-Algorithm-for-N-ary-Tree-Traversal/README.md

-#The main report is the IDFS-PH.pdf and IDFS-PH.zip.
+##The main report is the IDFS-PH.pdf and IDFS-PH.zip.\n

-#The source code is stored in the ECFE folder.
+##The source code is stored in the ECFE folder.